Shortcut-API/Business-Docs/README.md

 [Client App](#clientApp)

-### Documentation
+### Apps

 ***

 #### businessHome
+Main website for your Business account.
 Register Pros.
 Set up your payment account through Stripe.

 Live: https://app.getshortcut.co

 Sandbox: https://dev-app.getshortcut.co

 #### prosApp
-This is the main app for your staff.
+Main app for your staff.
 Once you register their accounts, they can log in, submit an application / background check, and set their services, pricing and schedule.
 This app enables Pros to communicate with clients and manage their bookings.

 Live: https://pros.app.link

 Sandbox: (Email john@getshortcut.co for access)

 #### clientApp
+Main app for your clients.
 When your Pros activate after onboarding, their profiles will show in the main Shortcut app, accessible to clients across the country.

 Live: https://pros.app.link

 Sandbox: (Email john@getshortcut.co for access)